falkr/ttm4175/pages/unit-net1/teamwork.md

 # Networking I - Binary, IP Addresses, Subnets, LAN Configuration

 The overall goal of this lab is to consolidate knowledge on IP addressing and subnets.
-This will be achieved using available networking tools in Linux to manage a simple Raspberry Pi network.
+This will be achieved using available networking tools in Linux to manage a simple network in the GNS3 emulator.

 :goals: After this lab you will be able to